fallen-icarus/cardano-loans/README.md

 - *Loan ID Beacon* - an active beacon token uniquely representing this Active UTxO.
 Its token name
 is:  `sha2_256( offer_utxo_tx_hash ++ offer_utxo_output_index )`.
 There are two of these for each
 loan, one is stored with the collateral and one is the NFT that can be freely traded among lenders.
-This Loan ID token pair is called the "Lock & Key NFTs".

 The Loan Asset Beacon names for the negotiation phase and active phase are deliberately the same to simplify the off-chain querying.

 The borrower's credit history is directly tied to what happens with the Borrower ID Beacon.

-The 2 Loan ID Beacons act as *Lock & Key NFTs*.
+The two Loan ID Beacons act as *Lock & Key NFTs*.
 One copy is *always* stored with the collateral while the other is the bond NFT given to the lender.
 Whenever the lender wants to do something (eg, update the payment address or claim expired collateral), the transaction must contain *both* copies.
 Because of this, the Key NFT can act as a proxy for the lender's approval of the action; the Key NFT